Learning Objectives Repository - Sysadmin

 Subject does not appear when adding objectives to a course

-Symptoms: The subject list is empty or missing expected items.
+Symptoms: The subject list is empty or expected subjects are missing when adding objectives to a course.

-Cause: The subject is not published or belongs to a different repository level.
+Cause: The subject is not published, or it belongs to a different repository level.

 Solution: